HamzaBakaran/ibu-devops-engineering-onaws-cloud-group-1/README.md

 8. Set up an Application Load Balancer (ALB) and create a target group for the EC2 instances.
 9. Deploy the Amazon RDS MySQL database in the private subnet using the specified subnet group.

-For detailed instructions, refer to the Setup Guide.
+The scripts used for EC2, Database and Cloud 9 can be found [HERE](https://github.com/HamzaBakaran/ibu-devops-engineering-onaws-cloud-group-1/tree/main/helper-scripts)

 ## Testing and Monitoring
-After the infrastructure is set up, perform the following tests and monitoring tasks:

-1. Test the web application by accessing the ALB's DNS name or the public IP address of the EC2 instance.
+Test the web application by accessing the ALB's DNS name or the public IP address of the EC2 instance.
-2. Monitor the application's performance, EC2 instances, and ALB using Amazon CloudWatch.
-3. Set up alarms and notifications to detect and respond to any performance or availability issues.
-For more information on testing and monitoring, refer to the Testing and Monitoring Guide.
+IPv4 Address is used and allocated automatically upon the EC2 instance creation.

 ## Security Considerations
 The hosting infrastructure is designed with security in mind.
 Consider the following security best practices:

 * Ensure that database credentials are not hardcoded in the web application code.
 * Regularly patch and update the operating system, web server, and database software.
-* Monitor and analyze logs to detect any security incidents or suspicious activity.
-* Enable encryption at rest for the RDS database using AWS Key Management Service (KMS) managed keys.
 * Follow AWS security best practices and implement appropriate IAM roles and policies.
 * For detailed security considerations, refer to the Security Guide.